MarkusHew/Bildverarbeitung/README.md

-# Information extraction from OCR-output into a csv-file
+# Information-extraction from OCR-output into a csv-file

 # Needed library imports
 ## Import csv-package for creating csv-file: